 A trademark is a unique means of identification relating to your business.
 It could consist of words, a symbol, sounds or colours, or perhaps a combination of any of these.
 It could even be your business name, the name of a particular product or service, a logo, or a marketing slogan.
 Nike’s trademark slogan ‘Just Do It’ and the Intel 4-note jingle are two great examples.

-The easiest way to protect a trademark is by registering it with the UK Intellectual Property Office, which can be done online.
+The easiest way to protect a trademark is by registering it with the UK Intellectual Property Office, which you can do online.
 Bear in mind that it must be distinctive and non-offensive, though.
 Beforehand, check the trademarks database to ensure that your intended trademark has not been taken already.

 Once it is registered, you are entitled to put the ® symbol next to the protected mark to ward off possible imitators.
 You can also point to the fact of registration to prevent anyone else using the mark — or something very similar to it.